dotnet/machinelearning-samples/samples/csharp/getting-started/BinaryClassification_CreditCardFraudDetection/Readme.md

 In this introductory sample, you'll see how to use ML.NET to predict a credit card fraud.
 In the world of machine learning, this type of prediction is known as binary classification.

-## API version: Dynamic and Estimators-based API
-It is important to note that this sample uses the dynamic API with Estimators.

 ## Problem
 This problem is centered around predicting if credit card transaction (with its related info/variables) is a fraud or no.